-Hertfordshire County Council (HCC) in conjunction with Broom Barns Governors, as the admission authority will admit over the school's published admission number when a single twin/multiple birth child is allocated a place at a school.
+Hertfordshire County Council (HCC), as the admission authority will admit over a school's published admission number when a single twin/multiple birth child is allocated a place at a school and the other twin/multiple birth child has applied but not been allocated

+Home address

-Rule 4: Home address The address provided must be the child's current permanent address at the time of application.
-'At the time of application' means the closing date for applications.
-"Permanent" means that the child has lived at that address for at least a year.
+The address provided must be the child's current permanent address at the time of application.

-Where a family has not lived at an address for a year, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12\ months and the child must be resident in the property at the time of application.
+Where a family has not lived at an address for a year, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.